Houdini 21.0 Nodes Geometry nodes

 The Point Deform SOP node now deforms the high-resolution mesh using the capture weights generated by the Point Capture SOP node.

-10. Adjust the Point Capture SOP node’s parameter settings to obtain the capture result you are looking for.
-Think of this as the refinement pass for adjusting its settings.
+10. Adjust the Point Capture SOP node’s parameter settings to obtain the desired capture result.
+This is your refinement pass for adjusting its settings.

 Tips